MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MapiVirtualDirectory.md

 ```

 ### -IISAuthenticationMethods
-!!!
-Exchange Server 2013

-The IISAuthenticationMethods parameter specifies the authentication methods that are enabled on the virtual directory in Internet Information Services (IIS).
-Valid values for this parameter are:

-- Basic

-- Negotiate

-- NTLM

-To enter multiple values and overwrite any existing entries, use the following syntax: \<value1\>,\<value2\>....
-If the values contain spaces or otherwise require quotation marks, you need to use the following syntax: "\<value1\>","\<value2\>"....

-To add or remove one or more values without affecting any existing entries, use the following syntax: @{Add="\<value1\>","\<value2\>"...; Remove="\<value1\>","\<value2\>"...}.

-!!!
-Exchange Server 2016

 The IISAuthenticationMethods parameter specifies the authentication methods that are enabled on the virtual directory in Internet Information Services (IIS).
 Valid values are:

 - Basic